 You can also work with a town planner ahead of your application who will be able to advise on how to get planning permission granted and will be able to apply for planning permission on your behalf, working with an architect who will be able to produce the drawings for you.

 What if I don't get planning permission and go ahead with the work?

 You can be served an enforcement notice which may require you to undo the work that you have done.

-The fee varies between location and the nature of the application.
+The fee varies between location across the UK and the nature of the application.
 In England, the fee for an alternation or extension is £206 and full application for a new home is £462.
 The fees vary slightly in Scotland, Ireland and Wales but are within the same cost bracket.